 Symptoms of altitude sickness

-Symptoms of altitude sickness are due to reduced oxygen at height and range from a mild headache, nausea, exhaustion and feeling dizzy, known as acute mountain sickness (AMS), to a life-threatening build-up of fluid in the lungs or brain.
+Symptoms of altitude sickness are due to reduced oxygen at height and range from a mild headache, nausea, exhaustion and feeling dizzy - known as acute mountain sickness (AMS) - to a life-threatening build-up of fluid in the lungs and/or brain.

 One serious form of altitude sickness is high altitude pulmonary oedema (HAPE).
 Fluid builds up in the lungs affecting breathing.
 HAPE often comes on quickly.
 If left untreated, it can progress to respiratory collapse and there's a risk of death.